 Two variables in direct variation have a linear relationship, while variables in inverse variation do not.

 A zero, or $x$-intercept, is the point at which a linear function's value will equal zero.

-The slope-intercept form of a line has the information to construct a quick and easy line using the slope, $m$, and the $y$-intercept, $b$.
+The slope-intercept form of a line summarizes the information necessary to quickly construct its graph.

-The point-slope equation is another way to represent a line; to use the point-slope equation, only the slope and a single point are needed.
+The point-slope equation is another way to represent a line; only the slope and a single point are needed.

 Any linear equation can be written in standard form, which makes it easy to calculate the zero, or $x$-intercept, of the equation.